salwaa1212/salwaa1212/README.md

 <p align="center">nice to meet you all!👋</p>

 ---
-🌱 Currently I'm deepening my learning knowledge in the field of Machine Learning by participating in the Bangkit Academy 2024 program.
+🌱 Currently I'm deepening my learning knowledge in the field of Machine Learning by participating in the Bangkit Academy 2024.

 🏗️ On this page, you will find my learning process projects on Data Analysis, Data Visualization and Machine Learning.